theduckshepherd/theduckshepherd.github.io/_posts/2024-04-09-discussion-the-blurred-line-between-reality-and-what-isnt.md

 category: discussion
 ---

+Perhaps this is a reason why everything feels like a dream to me.

 # A. On Perception and Reality
 There exists an objective reality that is completely independent of our perception.
 Our perceptions give us our very own reality, and it simply is how our brain translates the stimuli that we receive from that reality.
 And therefore, our perceptions are not reality.
 Let that be the premise.